PortSwigger/KollaboratorModuleBuilder/README.md

 # Kollaborator Module Builder

 ## Description
 **Kollaborator Module Builder** is a Burp Suite extension that empowers you to write your own Python script to handle collaborator interactions.
-The beauty of this tool is that collaborator interaction data will be automatically replaced in your script.
+The beauty of this tool is it will automatically add the interaction data to the script wherever the placeholder for data is written.

 ## Installation
 To install the extension, simply import the built jar file into Burp Suite.